 One of the primary reasons you might choose to use sock blockers is that they really do make for a better photo of your finished socks.

 If you are designing socks, photographing socks for publication, or otherwise trying to make a living off of the pictures of the socks, you’ll want to present them in their best light.
-Sock blockers do wonders for that.
+Sock blockers are the perfect tool to achieve that result

 They make the finished sock really crisp and sleek looking.
 A sock dried on a sock blocker is kind of like a dress shirt that has been ironed.
 You’ll see every little detail has been sorted into place and nothing is rumpled anymore.